 Reason 7: Partitions Are Misaligned (Especially for SSD)

-If you are running Windows on a solid state drive (SSD), take this factor into consideration when your computer is running with great efforts.
+If you are running Windows on a solid state drive (SSD) already, take this factor into consideration.
 In general, running system on SSD will be much faster compared with running it on mechanical hard disk (HDD), so lots of people who are seeking for speed have upgraded their system disk to SSD.
 But this should be on the base that partitions (specially boot partition) are aligned correctly.
-If users operate partitions on SSD frequently or partitions on SSD come from other disk via copy, they may become misaligned.
-With unaligned partitions, the computer will cost much more time to boot Windows and access data.
+If users operate partitions on SSD frequently or partitions on SSD come from other disk via copying, they may become misaligned.
+With unaligned partitions, the computer will cost much more time to boot Windows and read/write data.

 If all solutions above fail to speed up your computer, most probably Windows is out of date